kapilmatani/rabbitmq-logs-queue-web-app/README.md

-This project mainly concentrate on building a web app that generate logs and pushes to a rabbitmq queue and another python script to fetch logs from the queue via exchange. <br />
+This project mainly concentrate on building a web app that generate logs and pushes to a rabbitmq queue and another web app to fetch logs from the queue via exchange. <br />

 Requirements to run the project:<br />
 &nbsp; 1.
 Install rabbitmq-server - https://www.rabbitmq.com/download.html <br />